 |Dosing Recommendations||Selected Adverse Events|

-Note: These drugs induce lopinavir metabolism and reduce lopinavir plasma levels; increased lopinavir/ritonavir dosing is required with concomitant administration of these drugs.
+Note: These drugs induce lopinavir metabolism and reduce lopinavir plasma levels.
+Increased LPV/r dosing is required with concomitant administration of these drugs.

-- Metabolism: CYP450 3A4 (CYP3A4) is the major enzyme responsible for metabolism.
+- Metabolism: Cytochrome P (CYP) 3A4 is the major enzyme responsible for metabolism.
 There is potential for multiple drug interactions with lopinavir/ritonavir (LPV/r).

-Before administration, a patient’s medication profile should be carefully reviewed for potential drug interactions with lopinavir/ritonavir.
-In patients treated with lopinavir/ritonavir, fluticasone (a commonly used inhaled and intranasal steroid) should be avoided and an alternative used.
-Drug interactions with anti-tuberculous drugs are common and may require dosage adjustments or regimen change.
+- Before administration, a patient’s medication profile should be carefully reviewed for potential drug interactions with LPV/r.
+In patients treated with LPV/r, fluticasone (a commonly used inhaled and intranasal steroid) should be avoided and an alternative used.
+Drug interactions with anti-tuberculous drugs are common and may require dose adjustments or regimen change.

-- More common: Diarrhea, headache, asthenia, nausea and vomiting, rash, and hyperlipidemia, especially hypertriglyceridemia,1 possibly more pronounced in girls than boys.2 In adults, lopinavir/ritonavir is associated with diarrhea, insulin resistance, and hyperlipidemia.
-These adverse events may be exacerbated by the higher dose of ritonavir used for boosting with lopinavir (200 mg) compared to atazanavir and darunavir (100 mg).
+- More common: Diarrhea, headache, asthenia, nausea and vomiting, rash, insulin resistance,1 and hyperlipidemia, especially hypertriglyceridemia,2 possibly more pronounced in girls than boys.3 These adverse events may be exacerbated by the higher dose of ritonavir used for boosting with lopinavir (200 mg) compared with atazanavir and darunavir (100 mg).

-- Special populations—neonates: Lopinavir/ritonavir should not be used in the immediate postnatal period in premature infants because an increased risk of toxicity in premature infants has been reported.
-These toxicities in premature infants include transient symptomatic adrenal insufficiency,3 life-threatening bradyarrhythmias and cardiac dysfunction (including complete atrioventricular block, bradycardia, and cardiomyopathy),4-6 and lactic acidosis, acute renal failure, central nervous system depression, and respiratory depression.
-These toxicities may be from the drug itself and/or from the inactive ingredients in the oral solution, including propylene glycol 15.3%, and ethanol 42.4%.6 Transient asymptomatic elevation in 17-hydroxyprogesterone levels has been reported in term newborns treated at birth with lopinavir/ritonavir.3
+- Special populations—neonates: LPV/r should not be used during the immediate postnatal period in premature infants because an increased risk of toxicity in premature infants has been reported.
+These toxicities in premature infants include transient symptomatic adrenal insufficiency,4 life-threatening bradyarrhythmias and cardiac dysfunction (including complete atrioventricular block, bradycardia, and cardiomyopathy),5-7 lactic acidosis, acute renal failure, central nervous system depression, and respiratory depression.
+These toxicities may be from the drug itself and/or from the inactive ingredients in the oral solution, including propylene glycol 15.3% and ethanol 42.4%.7 Transient asymptomatic elevation in 17-hydroxyprogesterone levels has been reported in term newborns treated at birth with LPV/r.4

-Lopinavir/ritonavir is Food and Drug Administration (FDA)-approved for use in children.
+LPV/r is Food and Drug Administration (FDA)-approved for use in children.
 Because there is a risk of toxicity, LPV/r should not be administered to neonates before a postmenstrual age of 42 weeks and a postnatal age of at least 14 days.
 Ritonavir acts as a pharmacokinetic (PK) enhancer by inhibiting the metabolism of lopinavir and thereby increasing the plasma concentration of lopinavir.

-In clinical trials of treatment-naive adults, regimens containing LPV/r plus two NRTIs have been demonstrated to be comparable to a variety of other regimens including atazanavir, darunavir (at 48 weeks), fosamprenavir, saquinavir/ritonavir, or efavirenz.
-Studies have also shown that regimens containing LPV/r plus two NRTIs are superior to regimens containing nelfinavir and inferior to darunavir (at 192 weeks).7-15
+Clinical trials of treatment-naive adults have shown that regimens containing LPV/r plus two nucleoside reverse transcriptase inhibitors (NRTIs) are comparable to a variety of other regimens including regimens that contain atazanavir, darunavir (at 48 weeks), fosamprenavir, saquinavir/ritonavir, or efavirenz.
+Studies have also shown that regimens containing LPV/r plus two NRTIs are superior to regimens containing nelfinavir and inferior to regimens containing darunavir (at 192 weeks).8-16

-LPV/r has been studied in both ARV-naive and ARV-experienced children and has demonstrated durable virologic activity and low toxicity.16-23
+LPV/r has been studied in both antiretroviral (ARV)-naive and ARV-experienced children and has demonstrated durable virologic activity and acceptable toxicity.17-25

 Children have lower drug exposure than adults when treated with doses that are directly scaled for body surface area.
 The directly scaled dose approximation of the adult dose in children is calculated by dividing the adult dose by the usual adult body surface area of 1.73 m2.
-For the adult dose of 400/100 mg lopinavir/ritonavir, the appropriate pediatric dose would be approximately 230/57.5 mg lopinavir/ritonavir per m2.
+For the adult dose of LPV/r 400 mg/100 mg, the appropriate pediatric dose would be approximately LPV/r 230 mg/57.5 mg per m2.
 However, younger children have enhanced lopinavir clearance and need higher drug doses to achieve drug exposures similar to those in adults treated with standard doses.
-To achieve similar Ctrough to that observed in adults, the pediatric dose needs to be increased 30% over the dose that is directly scaled for body surface area.
-Lopinavir exposures in infants18,23,24 are compared to those in older children16 and adults25 in the table below.
+To achieve a Ctrough similar to that observed in adults, the pediatric dose needs to be increased 30% over the dose that is directly scaled for body surface area.
+Lopinavir exposures in infants19,24,26 are compared to those in older children17 and adults27 in Table A below.